peter-wangxu/persist-queue/README.rst

 This project is based on the achievements of `python-pqueue <https://github.com/balena/python-pqueue>`_ and `queuelib <https://github.com/scrapy/queuelib>`_

+``persist-queue`` implements a file-based queue and a serial of sqlite3-based queues.
 The goals is to achieve following requirements:

 * Disk-based: each queued item should be stored in disk in case of any crash.
 * Thread-safe: can be used by multi-threaded producers and multi-threaded consumers.